Yunghub/WolframAlphaCalculatorWithImages/README.md

 Please make sure to update tests as appropriate.

 ## License
-Apache-2.0 - Listed on this repository
+Apache-2.0 - Listed on this repository, can be also found [here](https://www.apache.org/licenses/LICENSE-2.0)

 ## Affiliations
-This has no affiliations with WolframAlpha, use at your own risk.
+This has no affiliations with WolframAlpha, the image above is under copyright of WolframAlpha.
+If you use this inappropriately, its at your own risk.